Stormix/Clockwork/README.md

 ### Project to do:

--[x] Use Vite (WIP)
+- [x] Use Vite (WIP)
--[ ] Remove namespaces and switch to modules.
+- [x] Update all undefined checks to null checks and make use of the new TS features.
--[ ] Update all undefined checks to null checks and make use of the new TS features.
+- [x] Remove namespaces and switch to modules.
--[ ] Ship package to github packages.
+- [ ] Ship package to github packages.

 ### Engine to do: